bluebird75/luaunit/doc/index.rst

 Platform support
 ================

-LuaUnit works with Lua 5.1, 5.2 and 5.3 .
-It is tested on Windows XP, Windows Server 2003 and Ubuntu 14.04 (see continuous build results on `Travis-CI`_  and `AppVeyor`_ ) and should work on all platforms supported by lua.
+LuaUnit works with Lua 5.1, 5.2, 5.3 and luajit (v1 and v2.1).
+It is tested on Windows Seven, Windows Server 2003 and Ubuntu 14.04 (see continuous build results on `Travis-CI`_  and `AppVeyor`_ ) and should work on all platforms supported by lua.
 It has no other dependency than lua itself.